Local Exhaust Ventilation (LEV) TestingPaul Wilson

 What Is An LEV System’s Best Control Measure?

-For day-to-day control and assurance that your LEV system is working the HSE (Health and Safety Executive) recommends in HSG258 that LEV Airflow Indicators should be fitted to all Local Exhaust Ventilation Systems (LEVs).
+The HSE (Health and Safety Executive) recommends in HSG258 that LEV Airflow Indicators should be fitted to all LEVs.

-Though there are other ways of manually assessing correct air flow, in practice the costs, records required, and sheer man-power are often prohibitive if you have more than one or two systems.
+Though there are other ways of manually assessing correct air flow.
+This included the costs, records required, and sheer man-power.
+This is often prohibitive if you have more than one or two systems.